sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 2. A function to interface with the external world - `Read` and `Write` for the `Feedback` and `Actuator` interfaces respectively.
 3. A `Convert` function that goes from the respective internal type to the data type expected by the template `ControlLaw`.

-Just as in the `ControlLaw` concept, `std::expected` and `std::optional` return types are used to enforce error handling and state reporting.
+Just as in the `ControlLaw` concept, `std::expected` is used to enforce error handling and state reporting.

 #### Integrated Controller
 Finally, we implement an integrated `Controller` class.
 This class is templated on a specific set of `Actuator`, `Feedback`, and `ControlLaw` concept implementations.
 It orchestrates the dataflow between components and exposes the external interface to the represented controller.